 Here’s a quick list of things you can do to prepare for success before selling your home and solar system.

-1. Have information on who your solar installer is.
+1. Know who your solar installer is.
 If the installation company has a great reputation and is a reputable installer, bullet point that out for your buyers and let the selling agents market this advantage.

 2. Provide a solar panel and system maintenance report so buyers know you took care of the system they inherited.